 Figure 12.
 Example of unreasonable Dissolved Oxygen data, likely due to biofouling.

-For several instrument turnovers, Dissolved Oxygen values at the end of one deployment don’t resemble the values at the beginning of the next deployment (Fig. 13), which could be indicative of sensor drift or another issue.
-Further analysis using shipboard data is required, and these datasets should be annotated if there is a known issue.
+For several instrument turnovers, Dissolved Oxygen values at the end of one deployment do not resemble the values at the beginning of the next deployment (Fig. 13), which could be indicative of sensor drift or another issue.
+Further analysis using shipboard data is required, and datasets should be annotated if there is a known issue.